The Barcelona forward says he is "very excited" after topping our annual list of the world's most outstanding players for the third time

-Messi heads this year's list in front of second-placed Franck Ribery, who helped European champion Bayern Munich win the Treble.
+Messi heads this year's list in front of second-placed Franck Ribery, who helped European champions Bayern Munich win an historic treble.
 Last year’s winner Cristiano Ronaldo is third.

 Commenting on the results, Graham Shaw, Editorial Director, said: “Messi had a spectacular season and it is incredible to think he has achieved so much by the age of 26.
-His award this year takes him past Cristiano Ronaldo to a record three Goal 50 titles and recognizes the individual brilliance of a player who is rightly recognized by some as the greatest of all-time.”
+His award this year takes him past Cristiano Ronaldo to a record three Goal 50 titles and recognises the individual brilliance of a player who is rightly recognised by some as the greatest of all time.”